artipie/artipie/.wiki/Configuration-Metadata.md

 by default it uses `org.quartz.simpl.SimpleThreadPool` with 10 threads.
 If `threads_count` is larger than thread pool size, threads amount is limited to the thread pool size.

-Database has only one table with the following structure:
+The database has only one table with the following structure:

 | Name         | Type     | Description                              |
 |--------------|----------|------------------------------------------|